 There are two types of Medicare benefits: Part A and Part B. Medicare Part A is premium-free for individuals who have worked for at least 10 years while paying Medicare taxes.
 If you haven’t, you may have to pay a monthly premium of up to $437, according to eHealth.

 You can also sign up for supplemental insurance that covers more out-of-pocket costs along with Medicare.
-Both Part A and Part B will cover medical services such as surgeries, preventative care, and any costs relating to treatments and recovery from serious illnesses.
+Both Part A and Part B will cover medical services such as surgeries, preventative care, and any costs relating to serious illnesses.

 Financial Outlook for Retirement